MrHraza/Merci-France/README.md

 #### Cover page (index.html)

 *Capture the attention of my audience* - I chose to use this page as an entrance to my website.
 It was made simple with a carousel of captivating images and a simple message and explore button in the footer.

+**Note**
+By design the cover page is not meant to be a page you can visit whilst browsing on the website.
+It is the initial page to attract attention.
+It only contains a few images and a button linking to the homepage.

 #### Homepage